vlunpun/anime_rec_project/README.md

 This file is just used to understand the parsing of these JSON dictionaries and understanding what is returned.

 ### animesketch.py
 This file is the main file where all the functionality of this project is shown.
+If you only want to display the results in the terminal then run this python file.
+If you want tje same functionalities and a nice UI, run the main.py file in the anime_rec_webpage folder.

 1. get_anime_by_title(anime_title)
 - Description: Fetches anime data from the Jikan API by the provided anime title and returns the anime's information.